Private Harry Walker, 106389, Royal Army Medical Corps, 111th Combined Field Ambulance

 In 1901 Ben and Emily Walker with their six children, including Harry, all under the age of 11 years, were living on Horbury High Street where Ben worked on his own account as a butcher and shopkeeper.
 Little had changed by 1911, except the arrival of a second daughter.
 Ben Walker was now shown as a beef butcher.
 Harry Walker was aged 19 and a joiner’s apprentice.

 Harry Walker married Lilly Binks in the Wakefield area in late 1912 and they had three children from their marriage.
 Mary Lucas Walker was born on the 22nd January 1913.
 Arnold Walker was born in Summer 1915 and Irene Walker in Summer 1916.
 Both these latter births were registered in Dewsbury district, suggesting that Harry and Lilly Walker had moved to live at Ossett by Summer 1915.
-Sadly it appears that Arnold Walker, aged one year died in Summer 1916.
-A death of an infant child, Irene Walker, aged 6 years, was recorded in the Leeds area in 1923.
-Lilly Walker was born in Dodworth near Barnsley.
+Sadly it appears that Arnold Walker, aged one year died in Summer 1916 and Harry’s daughter, Irene died in 1923 aged just six years.

 Harry Walker’s army service record has not survived, but it is known that he enlisted at Dewsbury, and joined the Royal Army Medical Corps with the rank of Private and a service number 106389.
 Private Harry Walker died in Mesopotamia (Iraq) on the 18th June 1917.
 His gravestone carries the following inscription: "In Memory of 106389 Pte H. Walker, RAMC, 111 CFA, Accidentally drowned 18/06/17".
 It is not yet clear how Harry Walker drowned, but Baghdad has many canals, which are used for irrigation.